Home » Production » Compression Machine and Tooling

 • The embossing letter and break line height and uniformity should be sharp and intact; it creates a problem during tablet ejection from dies, if not proper.

-Dies, tear and wear:
+Dies, Tears and wear:

 • The outer diameter should be within limits.

-• inside the cavity, the finishing should be mirror finished and smooth,
+• inside the cavity, the finishing should be mirror-finished and smooth,

 • Die grooves should be smooth and not damaged.